k4nedito/backroom/README.md

 ## Stack

+*After some time I'm back to building this project.
+Apart from initial UI and boilerplate code, nothing is vibe-coded.
+This is being built by a HUMAN*

 - **Backend**: Fastify + PostgreSQL + Drizzle ORM
 - **Frontend**: Next.js 16 + React 19 + shadcn/ui + Tailwind CSS 4
 - **Auth**: Passwordless OTP via email (Resend) + JWT in HTTP-only cookies